Adspectus/WebSite/README.md

 </div>
 ```

-Instead of this, you could write:
+Instead of this, with WebSite you could write:

 ```perl
 print Panel->new({